romanpauk/dingo/docs/getting-started.md

 - `scope<shared_cyclical>`: allow cyclic graphs with two-phase construction

 Start with `unique` or `shared`.
 Use `external` when ownership lives elsewhere.
-Use `shared_cyclical` only when you actually need cyclic construction and can accept its extra constraints.
+Use `shared_cyclical` only when cyclic construction is actually needed and its extra constraints are acceptable.

 See: